Divyanshu422/Learning/React_Project/NamasteReact/Lecture3/Readme.md

 - To write JSX across multiple lines, you need to enclose the code inside `parentheses ()` for proper formatting.
 - JSX must be wrapped in a single parent element, such as a `<div> or <React.Fragment>` component.
 If there are multiple root elements, they should be wrapped inside a parent container or fragment.

+# React Components:

+- There are 2 types of component in react:

+  - class_based component => not used
+  - functional component -> a Js Function which return the jsx

+- The name of functional component shall starts in capital letter
+- To render the functional component we need to use the angular bracket. eg:
+  - Let suppose we have Header component => so to render it we need to use `root.render<Header/>`